scalameta/coc-metals/readme.md

 `metals.millScript`         | Optional absolute path to a `mill` executable to use for running `mill mill.contrib.Bloop/install`.
 By default, Metals uses an embedded `millw` script while respecting `.mill-version` file.
 Update this setting if your `mill` script requires more customizations.
 `metals.mavenScript`        | Optional absolute path to a `mvn` executable to use for running `mvn ch.epfl.scala:maven-bloop_2.10:<bloop_version>:bloopInstall`.
 By default, Metals uses an embedded `mvnw` script.
 Update this setting if your `mvn` script requires more customizations.
 `metals.gradleScript`       | Optional absolute path to a `gradle` executable to use for running `gradle bloopInstall`.
 By default, Metals uses an embedded `gradlew` script.
 Update this setting if your `gradle` script requires more customizations.
+`metals.pantsTargets`       | The pants targets to export.
+Space separated list of Pants targets to export, for example `src/main/scala:: src/main/java::`.
+Syntax such as `src/{main,test}::` is not supported."
 `metals.scalafmtConfigPath` | Optional custom path to the .scalafmt.conf file.
 Should be relative to the workspace root directory and use forward slashes `/` for file separators (even on Windows).
 `metals.customRepositories` | Optional list of custom resolvers passed to Coursier when fetching metals dependencies.\n\nFor documentation on accepted values see the [Coursier documentation](https://get-coursier.io/docs/other-repositories).
 The extension will pass these to Coursier using the COURSIER_REPOSITORIES environment variable after joining the custom repositories with a pipe character (|).